Cœur de pirate: 2011 to present

-On June 1, 2018, she released the album En cas de tempête, ce jardin sera fermé, her fourth album which also marks the tenth anniversary of her career.
+On 1 June 2018, she released the album En cas de tempête, ce jardin sera fermé, her fourth album which also marks the tenth anniversary of her career.
+Described as her most personal album, the album's themes describe and confront the process of healing from anxiety and trauma.
+At the Juno Awards of 2019, the album was shortlisted for the Juno Award for Francophone Album of the Year.

+In 2020, Martin was featured as a coach on the eighth season of La Voix.
+Her final artist, Josiane Comeau, won the season making Martin the winning coach.

-On April 30, 2021, she released Perséides, her fifth album.
+On 30 April 2021, she released Perséides, her fifth album.
+The album is composed of ten solo piano songs, and was inspired by her recovery from vocal cord surgery.
+The album was a Juno Award nominee for Instrumental Album of the Year at the Juno Awards of 2022.

+On 15 October 2021, she released Impossible à aimer, her sixth album.
+The album was the winner of the Juno Award for Francophone Album of the Year at the Juno Awards of 2022.

 Collaborations

 Martin has appeared in concert with French singer Julien Doré, performing a duet of the Rihanna hit "Umbrella".
 In 2009 she recorded a new version of her song "Pour un infidèle", with Doré featured as the male vocalist.
 They appeared together in the video for the song, styled as a 1960s-era celebrity couple.

 Martin contributed vocals on "Brutal Hearts", the fourth track on the 2010 Bedouin Soundclash album Light the Horizon.
-Frontman Jay Malinowski and Martin subsequently collaborated under the band name Armistice, releasing a five-track self-titled album on February 11, 2011.
-In 2010 Martin also contributed vocals to the second track of David Usher's Mile End Sessions album, titled "Everyday Things".
+Frontman Jay Malinowski and Martin subsequently collaborated under the band name Armistice, releasing a five-track self-titled album on 11 February 2011.
+In 2010 Martin also contributed vocals to the second track of David Usher's album The Mile End Sessions, titled "Everyday Things".

-She also appeared in Peter Peter's eponymous debut album Peter Peter in the song "Tergiversate".
+She also appeared in Peter Peter's eponymous debut album Peter Peter in the song "Tergivere".

 Martin co-wrote the song "Jet Lag" with Simple Plan and a demo was recorded with her voice.
 The final version was recorded with Marie-Mai.
 The final version is shorter.

 She appears on the track "Voila les anges", a cover of the song recorded originally in 1988 by Gamine on the 2012 album Couleurs sur Paris by Nouvelle Vague.

-Martin contributed vocals for "Peace Sign" by Canadian synth-pop artist Lights, on the acoustic version of her 2011 album Siberia, released on April 30, 2013.
+Martin contributed vocals for "Peace Sign" by Canadian synth-pop artist Lights, on the acoustic version of her 2011 album Siberia, released on 30 April 2013.

-Martin also contributed vocals on "Suicide Bomber" and "All This (And More)" on the album "Shape Shift with Me" by punk band "Against Me!"
+Martin also contributed vocals on "Suicide Bomber" and "All This (And More)" on the album Shape Shift with Me by punk band "Against Me!"

+Martin collaborated on a 2023 remix of "Dernière danse" by the French band Kyo.